zdegeorge/elastic-beanstalk-ebextensions/readme.md

 While this may only be a trivial case i.e. generating a static website, this project can be used to dynamically generate files and run other important scripts during environment configuration that could be used for more powerful applications.

+## How to Use

+Here are some basic instructions for how you can setup this project on EB and see that it works.

+1. In you AWS console go to the Elastic Beanstalk service.
+2. Create a new application and name it whatever you want.
+3. Navigate to that application and create a new environment.
+4. Create a web server environment.
+5. Name the environment and select a domain if you choose or have a random one generated for you.
+6. Choose PHP Platform.
+7. Choose PHP 7.4 Platform branch with the recommended Platform version
+8. For Application Code select Upload your code and upload a zip of the `elastic-beanstalk-ebextensions` project.
+9. Click "Create Environment"

+It will take a few minutes for your environment to initialize and deploy, but once and does you can click on the URL and see the results!

 # EB Deploy Location

 When EB deploys your project it deploys it to the directory `/var/app/current` and then creates a symbolic link to the location `/var/www/html`.
 This means if you want to actually manipulate your project files it's best to work directly on the `/var/app/current` directory.